henriksommerfeld/blog-hugo/content/article/2024-03-02-databases-as-dev-tool/index.md

 and one the user is *not* supposed to see.
 Make a select query as the user and see which rows were returned.

-[modern-sql.com](https://modern-sql.com) contains a boat load of explainations of SQL features and [Postgres' Feature Matrix](https://www.postgresql.org/about/featurematrix/) clearly shows that database development hasn't stood still since I got out of university.
+[modern-sql.com](https://modern-sql.com) contains a boat load of explanations of SQL features and [Postgres' Feature Matrix](https://www.postgresql.org/about/featurematrix/) clearly shows that database development hasn't stood still since I got out of university.